Colonial-Dev/fishtank/README.md

 So:
 - If you don't mind the above caveats and want containerized environments that Just Work with the host, use Toolbx or Distrobox.
 - If you *do* mind the above caveats and/or want some declarative-ness in your containers, give Fishtank a try.

+### "Why not just use Kubernetes YAML or `compose`?"
+A few reasons:

+1. Separating the information on how to *build* the image from information on how to *run* it is lame, especially for Fishtank's target use case of "bespoke interactive containers."
+2. Kubernetes YAML is massively overcomplicated, and the `podman` version of `compose` was somewhat buggy when I tried it.
+3. YAML sucks.

 [^1]: Only ~1000 lines of pure Fish shell code.